The Most Beautiful Destinations for Winter Glamping in New England

 Winter glamping in the trees!
 Photo credit: VRBO

 The treehouse is just a short walk from the lake, where you can either kayak or ice fish, depending on how cold it is when you visit.
-This wooded property is secluded and yet close to all that region has to offer.
+This wooded property is secluded and yet close to all that the region has to offer.

 Recreation near Sandborton: Gunstock Mountain Resort is a great family-friendly ski mountain with night skiing and tubing.